 Your workout should be powered by nutrition, beginning with a high-protein and high-carbohydrate meal approximately 60 minutes ahead of your scheduled workout time.
 Make yourself a protein shake with a ratio of roughly 2 grams of carbs to each 1 gram of protein and sip on it for the duration of your workout.

 After that, you should finish the shake or make a new one and quickly consume it.
 Whole foods are not ideal after working out because they take a long time to digest.
-You can check the prices of good protein supplements on Amazon.
+BTW, you can check the prices of good quality protein supplements on Amazon.

 10. Rest and Recover